yiliyassh/opentoolkits/distro.md

 -  2021-04-01: Development Release: Ubuntu 21.04 Beta
 -
 Headlines...
+-  2023-01-02 >Ubuntu is testing a new system installer
 -  2022-11-10 >Disabling automatic updates coming to Snap packages
 -  2022-10-05 >Canonical offers free Ubuntu Pro subscriptions
 -  2022-09-13 >A new software centre for Ubuntu